iLert/terraform-provider-ilert/website/docs/r/connection.html.markdown

 A [connection](https://docs.ilert.com/getting-started/intro#connectors-and-connections-outbond-integrations) is created at the alert source level and uses its [connector](connector.html) to perform a concrete action.

+> WARNING - this resource is deprecated - please use alert-actions - for more information see https://docs.ilert.com/rest-api/api-version-history#renaming-connections-to-alert-actions

 ## Example Usage

 ```hcl